 The third SFST is the one-leg stand.
 This test requires the driver to stand at attention, without losing balance, while listening to the officer’s instructions.
 The officer will then ask the driver to raise one foot approximately six inches off of the ground and point his toe outward.
 The officer will ask the driver to look at his foot and keep his arms approximately six inches away from his side.
 Like the walk and turn, the officer is waiting for him to use his arms for balance.

 SFST’s are usually recorded on video and audio.
 You should not rely on an officer’s conclusion that you failed the tests.
-It is important to hire a DUI attorney who evaluate the video and audio independently of the officer’s conclusions.
+It is important to hire a Kansas DUI attorney who will evaluate the video and audio independently of the officer’s conclusions.
 Our DUI lawyers are well versed in the SFST’s.
 We know how to examine a driver’s performance.
 We can determine if the officer properly instructed, demonstrated, and scored performance on the tests.
 Contact our DUI attorneys to arrange a case evaluation.

 Should I apply for diversion?

 A diversion is an agreement with the prosecutor in which the prosecutor agrees to dismiss your case if you complete certain requirements.
 The requirements usually include paying a diversion fee and court costs, obtaining an alcohol evaluation and following the evaluator’s recommendations, and not committing any other crimes.
 If you comply with the requirements for the duration of your diversion period, your DUI case will be dismissed.
 Your criminal record will reflect an arrest and diversion, but not a conviction.
 You may truthfully say that you were not convicted of a crime.